PyChina/weekly/content/Issue/issue-406.md

 - [2020 我将如何测试](https://pycoders.com/link/3500/web)
     + JAMES BENNETT

-“Everything I’m currently doing for testing my personal [Python] projects, and the reasoning for why I do things the way I do.”
-Interesting read if you’re looking to optimize your testing setup.
+"Everything I'm currently doing for testing my personal [Python] projects, and the reasoning for why I do things the way I do."
+Interesting read if you're looking to optimize your testing setup.

 (`是也乎:`